 Real-time inventory management, which is the ability to track and promise available inventory, is core to OMS today.
 But it’s only reliable when the inventory is accurate and kept current.
 Many companies struggle to keep the inventory positions across DCs, stores and extended suppliers (drop-shippers) aggregated and fed to requesting systems in real time.

 6. Returns & Exchanges.
 The objective is a centralized view of all returns & exchanges, allowing customer support associates in call centers and stores to provide frictionless post-purchase support to the customer.
 From a technical standpoint, this process is often poorly designed, leading to disconnected systems with differing and sometimes inaccurate views of the returned status — if it’s tracked at all.
 Outsourcing the process may just exacerbate the problem.

 Oftentimes, returned inventory is either added back immediately when it shouldn’t be or not added back until long after it should have been.
 The challenge most companies have is positioning the returned inventory in real time and deciding whether or not to make it available, damage out, ship back to vendor, or sell at a discount.

-A recognized consumer goods industry expert and member of CGT’s Executive Council, John Rossi is senior vice president of professional services at SCApath, a leading consulting firm on omnichannel commerce.
+About the Author A recognized consumer goods industry expert and member of CGT’s Executive Council, John Rossi is senior vice president of professional services at SCApath, a leading consulting firm on omnichannel commerce.
 He can be reached at [email protected].